Binary perm algebras and alternative algebras: Identities in free binary perm algebra

-Although the multiplication table for two basis monomials of $\mathcal{P}(X)$ looks like an associative-commutative algebra and from degree $5$ the dimensions of $\mathcal{P}(X)$ and $\mathcal{P}_2(X)$ are the same, the multiplication table for $\mathcal{P}_2(X)$ is completely different.
+Although the multiplication table for two basis monomials of $\mathcal{P}(X)$ looks like an associative-commutative algebra and from degree $5$ the dimensions of $\mathcal{P}(X)$ and $\mathcal{P}_2(X)$ are the same, the multiplication table for $\mathcal{P}_2(X)$ is completely different, i.e., the multiplication of two basis monomials can be the sum of several basis monomials.
 The explicit form of the multiplication table can be obtained from the proof of Theorem $\ref{basis}$.